 The Town of Frisco has a rich history and is committed to preserving its historic character while balancing growth and development.
-The Town has commissioned a historical survey project to gather baseline information on historic resources within the Town.
+In 2019, the Town commissioned a historical survey project to gather baseline information on historic resources within the Town.
 The survey, administered through a grant from the Colorado Historical Fund, evaluates buildings through research of property records, visual review, and other historic information about historic owners and construction dates to determine how each individual property fits into the broader context of Frisco history and if enough integrity remains to continue to tell the story of Frisco.

 The survey process consisted of several steps including public outreach, research on regional historic trends and context, developing criteria for inclusion in the survey, conducting site visits and inventories of selected properties, and the preparation of a detailed report on the final selected properties.
-The results of the information gathered, along with a draft of the final survey report, will be presented to Town Council during their meeting on January 12, 2021.
+The results of the information gathered, along with a draft of the final survey report, were presented to Town Council during their meeting on January 12, 2021.

 The information compiled for the historic resource survey is valuable in its own right as a historical record and can also inform decisions on programs related to historic preservation.
 The survey consists of two parts: